 This class is designed for the serious technician to develop skills and understanding to determine if an engine should be repaired or overhauled.
 Topics include advanced diagnostic procedures and use of the latest diagnostic tools.
-Included is "complete engine rebuilding," where an engine is rebuilt from the basic cylinder block to a running machine.
+Included is "complete engine overhaul", where an engine is rebuilt from a basic block to a running engine.